growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Strengthened guardrails to strictly limit LLM to job posting tasks only
 - Added explicit rejection responses for off-topic queries
 - Implemented a strict two-task limitation (job description crafting and job link parsing only)
+- Integrated RapidAPI Internships API for fetching Houston high school internships
+- Created database migration to add source and career_site_url columns
+- Developed script to fetch, filter, and store internships from RapidAPI
+- Added npm scripts for running the migration and fetching internships
+- Decided to use Supabase MCP server for all Supabase operations instead of direct API calls
+- Created new script (fetchRapidApiInternshipsMCP.js) to use Supabase MCP server for storing RapidAPI internship results
+- Added npm script (fetch:rapidapi:mcp) to run the new MCP-based script

 ## Next Steps
 - Debug the chat interface to properly display responses from the Gemini API